Will the Church Go Through the Great Tribulation?

 2. Wars and rumours of wars.
 While there have always been wars and conflicts Jesus reveals there will be times of great international conflict which will cause fear in those without hope (Matthew 24:6-7).

-3. Famines and earthquakes.
+3. Natural disasters: famines, plagues and earthquakes.
 Jesus forewarns of times of unprecedented frequency and magnitude of these events (Matthew 24:7; Luke 21:25-26).

-9. The abomination of desolation as described by the prophet Daniel (Matthew 24:15, Daniel 12:11).
+7. The coming of the Antichrist and the abomination of desolation as described by the prophet Daniel (Matthew 24:15, Daniel 12:11).
 From this we must conclude the Jewish people would be in their land (not fulfilled until 1948) and that there would be a temple (not fulfilled as yet).
-Paul tells the church at Thessalonica that this must happen before the coming of Christ and our gathering to Him:
+Paul tells the church at Thessalonica what must happen before the coming of Christ and our gathering to Him:

 Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him, that you not be quickly shaken from your composure or be disturbed either by a spirit or a message or a letter as if from us, to the effect that the day of the Lord has come.
 Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction, who opposes and exalts himself above every so-called god or object of worship, so that he takes his seat in the temple of God, displaying himself as being God (2 Thessalonians 2:1-4).